dgroomes/open-telemetry-playground/README.md

 See the README in [agent/](agent/).

+### `manual-instrumentation/`

+An example program-under-observation instrumented with OpenTelemetry using *manual instrumentation*.

+See the README in [manual-instrumentation/](manual-instrumentation/).

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Extract the original project into an `agent` subproject.
-* [ ] Create a `manual-instrumentation` subproject.
+* [ ] IN PROGRESS Create a `manual-instrumentation` subproject.
 This will contrast with the `agent` subproject.
 Particularly, I want a more explicit set of transitive dependencies.
 I want to use OpenTelemetry's [`JdkHttpSender`](https://github.com/open-telemetry/opentelemetry-java/blob/f1deb8ec78cd446bc6310b1528a5d71e1d42989e/exporters/sender/jdk/src/main/java/io/opentelemetry/exporter/sender/jdk/internal/JdkHttpSender.java) instead of the OkHttp one because I want to bring in fewer dependencies like OkHttp (which itself brings in Kotlin).